Why major in...

 American Founding, American political development, political parties

 and interest groups.
 Among the political philosophy choices offered by

 the department include ancient, modern, contemporary, and American

 political thought.
-We encourage our Government majors to take a wide
+We encourage our Political Science majors to take a wide

 variety of courses from all the department’s professors—who, together,

 represent a wide variety of methodological and ideological

 perspectives—but those students who wish to particularly focus on